spellshape/cli/docs/docs/02-guide/05-loan/02-bank.md

 # Importing methods from the Bank keeper

-In the previous step you have created the `loan` module with `ignite scaffold module` using `--dep bank`.
+In the previous step you have created the `loan` module with `spellshape scaffold module` using `--dep bank`.
 This command created a new module and added the `bank` keeper to the `loan` module, which allows you to add and use bank's keeper methods in loan's keeper methods.